madhusikha/CropCalories/README.md

 From the given results, it can be concluded that all the tested edge detection methods have achieved high accuracy ranging from 96.10% to 96.93%.
 This indicates that the image processing techniques used in this project are effective in extracting relevant features from the input images.
 Furthermore, the predicted classes of the fruits and vegetables closely match their actual classes, indicating that the machine learning models have learned to accurately classify the images based on their features.
 Additionally, the provided calorie information for each predicted class is helpful in providing further insights and practical applications of the model.
 Transfer Learning:
-I have used convolutional neural networks and imported pre-trained EfficientNetB4 model for performing image classification but could achieve an accuracy of 96.1% only.
+In addition to classical ML algorithms, I have used convolutional neural networks by importing pre-trained EfficientNetB4 model for performing image classification but could achieve an accuracy of 96.1% only.
 Here, the raw images are fed into the neural network.
 Further fine-tuning of hyperparameters is required to improve image classification accuracy.

 # 5. Analysis
 Based on the results obtained from the experiments, the edge detection algorithms such as Laplacian, Canny, LoG, Sobel, and LBP perform well in detecting edges of the given fruits and vegetables images.
 The results show that the accuracy of the classification model is high with all the tested edge detection methods.